shirquinn/Rubinstein_Lab/README.md

 The text files should contain:

+column 1 = seconds
-seconds, SomL-Cer voltage(or any left sided electrode), SomR-Cer voltage (or any right sided electrode), EMG voltage.
+columns 2 = SomL-Cer voltage(or any left sided electrode)
+columns 3 = SomR-Cer voltage (or any right sided electrode), EMG voltage.

 The text file should be called: